 Middlesex academic Dr Neelam Raina leads The Value of Culture in Conflict, a research project to support female entrepreneurship in design in Pakistan.
 The project has enabled women to develop their craft practices to generate sustainable incomes through training, peer-to-peer learning and knowledge exchange with other practitioners.
 Working with a local organisation, this project takes an inclusive and locally-led approach to help alleviate poverty.

-Our campus in north London brings together bespoke spaces across disciplines to provide the research infrastructure you need for your work.
-Look around our research facilities.
+Our campus in north London brings together bespoke spaces and high quality research equipment, in which we have invested significantly in recent years, across all disciplines to provide the research infrastructure you need for your work.

 We’ve developed a robust set of policies that guide what we do.
-Your work will be governed by our Academic Board, central Research and Knowledge Transfer Office and specialist Faculty Research and Knowledge Transfer team for your subject.
+Your work will be governed by our Academic Board, supported by a professional central Research and Knowledge Transfer Office and specialist Faculty Research and Knowledge Transfer teams for your subject.
 Our Research Degrees Administration Team are there to provide support for research students and supervisors.

 We’ll support you to make a difference through what you do with: